NeoVance/Optopus/README.md

 `./script --help`

-To see all usage, the tests are helpful too.
+To see all usage, the tests are helpful too. @todo tests not passing yet since refactor